 The academy is an opportunity for the Lakehill players that have shown dedication and proficiency to come together in a like-minded environment.
 Our aim is to promote a positive connection with the sport, and while having fun is emphasised and a sheer enjoyment of the game is necessary, we do stress the importance of a focused attitude from all of the attendees.
 We encourage sportsmanship, responsibility and attentiveness in all players, and participants who do not strive to display these traits may be temporarily uninvited from the academy until they are able to prove they are capable of doing so.

 In alignment with the Canada Soccer Association 'Long Term Player Development'(LTPD) model, technical ability (primarily dribbling and "touches on the ball") - and specifically its development - is prioritised in the academy's curriculum.
 We also aim recreate a "street soccer" environment, encouraging a love for the ball and the game itself, with its freedom and creativity.
 Due to the side-to-side and unpredictable movements associated with dribbling, it is a great tool in the development of not only close ball control, but physical literacy (agility, balance and control) as well.
 Technical proficiency also increases creativity, spontaneity, composure and confidence; all of which are key components in a player's repertoire as they progress.
 Passing is an essential part of the game of soccer and is gradually implemented, but dribbling and touches on the ball at the younger ages helps to lay the foundation for many essential skill-sets.

 The academy is run by Lakehill’s technical staff coaches, and lead by the technical director.
-Any parent coach wishing to attend and observe the Technical Academy is welcome to do so, however, if a parent coaches wishes to partake in the Technical Academy then they must be willing to fully adhere to the technical staff’s principals and methods.
+Any parent coach wishing to attend and/or observe the coaching at the Technical Academy is welcome to do so, however, if a parent coach wishes to partake in the actual coaching then they must be willing to fully adhere to the technical staff’s principles and methods.